rhiniodontypus/trackmyvessel/README.md

-This software is licensed with [CC BY-NC 4.0](https://github.com/idleberg/Creative-Commons-Markdown/blob/main/4.0/by-nc.markdown)
+This software is licensed with [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)